shemeshg/LearningRtAudio/README.md

 * for some reasone  Audio Inputs produce zores when run directlly from QtCreator, When running from the build directory it runs fine (Ooutputs from QtCreate works also fine).

-    Also this issue does not exists in VSCODE, on QtCreate.
+    Also this issue does not exists in VSCODE, but only QtCreate.